The State of the Hard Real Estate Insurance Market and the Importance of Underwriter Comfort

 The shortage of skilled workers is impacting both the insurance market and property values.
 In addition, property values are feeling the pinch of inflation.
 For years, carriers would replace a building at current costs, even when the client was paying premiums on an outdated property value.
 Not anymore.

-Mother Nature is changing the rules.
-As hurricanes move further up the East Coast and tornadoes hit new locations, historical underwriting data is no longer totally relevant.
+Mother Nature is changing the rules as well.
+Hurricanes are moving further up the East Coast and tornadoes are hitting new locations, making historical underwriting data no longer totally relevant.

 Even as these challenges compound and insurers crack down, some accounts are receiving the best possible terms the market has to offer.
-Now is a good time to reevaluate your insurance portfolio.
+Now is a good time to reevaluate your insurance portfolio, especially on your property.

 There are several steps you can take to get the necessary coverage for your property at the best rates.

-- Start early.
+1. Start early.
 The earlier you begin the process, the more options you will have.
-Ideally risk management is a year-round process.
+Ideally, risk management is a year-round process.

-- Tell your story.
+2. Tell your story.
 Work with your broker to tell the story you want the markets to hear.
 Have your properties been appraised?
-Can you discuss cost per square foot and methodology of the calculation?
-Underwriters want to know the cost trend is being applied to the correct starting figure.
-Pay attention to the details!
+Can you discuss the cost per square foot and the methodology of the calculation?
+What makes your shop best in class?
+How are you responding to ever-changing rules and regulations?
+What safety measures do you have?
+Underwriters want to know if the cost trend is being applied to the correct starting figure.
+Pay attention to the details.

-- Embrace the priority recommendations.
-Work hand-in-hand with your agency’s loss control team to address any unresolved, aged life safety and human element recommendations that would affect pricing pressures or non-renewal notices.
+3. Embrace the priority recommendations.
+Work hand-in-hand with your broker’s loss control team to address any unresolved, aged life safety and human element recommendations that would affect pricing pressures or non-renewal notices.
 The days are over when people could ignore recommendations to reduce risk and still get coverage, but there are often creative and low-cost solutions to carrier recommendations.

-- Explain your losses.
-Each large loss should come with a narrative of what happened, lessons learned and what you’ve done to ensure it won’t happen again.
+4. Explain your losses.
+Each large loss should come with a narrative of what happened, lessons learned, and what you’ve done to ensure it won’t happen again.
+Making sure your story is being told in its full authenticity has never been more important.

 A good broker will be honest about the difficulties you face and the expected increases in your renewal.
 They will also explain challenges within the market that might impact your renewal.